Cuban migrants land in Florida airport in hang glider

 However, two Cuban migrants showed some ingenuity when they managed to make it all the way to the Key West International Airport on a powered hang glider, according to the U.S. Border Patrol.

-Chief Patrol Agent Walter Slosar said no one was injured in th landing.
+Chief Patrol Agent Walter Slosar said no one was injured in the landing.

 However, the migrants were taken into Border Patrol custody.